adsweet/Phylogenetics_Lab/Lab8/README.md

 This command will trim paired-end data by removing the adapters indicated in the file `TruSeq2-PE.fa`, remove remove chunks of 4 base pair-long regions from the 5' and 3' ends of reads that have an average PHRED score below 20 (`cut_front` and `cut_tail`), remove any reads less than 75 base pairs after the trimming steps, and remove duplicate reads (`dedup`).
 By default, fastp also removes any reads with mean quality scores <15 and trims regions with high amounts of Gs from the 3' ends ("polyG regions"), which can be common with some types of sequencing.
 Download and open the `TruSeq2-PE.fa` file in a text editor to view the adapters and other sequences that wil be trimmed from the reads.

-After running Trimmomatic, you should see four new files ending in `P.fastq` and `U.fastq`.
-These are the trimmed paired (P) and unpaired (U) reads.
+After running fastp, you should see two new files ending in `P.fastq`.
+These are the trimmed paired reads.
+Any unpaired reads were discarded.
 Download one of the trimmed paired read files and open it in a text editor.

 :white_check_mark: __Do you notice any differences between the trimmed and untrimmed file?
 Are all the reads the same length?__